OmarHeshamGaballa/Deploying-Node.js-App-using-Docker-compose/README.md

-# Node.js-App-using-Docker-compose
+# Node.js-App-Using-Docker-Compose

 ## Description:
-Creating Application that count the number of visits on my web and adding +1 for any new visit
+Creating Application that count the number of visits on my web and adding +1 for any new visit.
+When URL Request is sent to nginx Load Balancer through port 80 which will handle it and send it to web 1 or web2.
+After that, Code in server.js will be applied which will print Number of visits is: <num>

 ![d](https://user-images.githubusercontent.com/122731503/221356027-4a98b959-65d4-41fc-b329-eca700a98eb2.JPG)